shirish93/shirish93.github.io/_posts/2025-08-01-wordiness-is-costly.md

     <blockquote>
         <p> It's hard work to not go off-the-rails. </p>
         <p>People should understand the nuances of the matter!
 There's so much additional context that'll help explain this better!
 Maybe if I try to explain the same concept in three different ways, it'll convince more people!</p>
-        <p>It's all for nought.
-Keeping messages pithy is an art.
-Summarizing the complexities and nuances is the point of communication.
-If your audience wanted to know all the details, they'd do the work.
-Your work as a communicator is to summarize.
-You distill the essence as a good writer-editor.</p>
     </blockquote>
 </aside>